ascendtech/gwt-gradle/README.md

-# gwt-gradle
+# gwt.modern

-A plugin for modern GWT projects.
-Currently it aims to support projects that will be ready for GWT 3.x.
-See below for the NPM/Webpack plugin.
+A plugin for GWT 2.8.x projects using webpack and npm.
+Aims to be ready for GWT 3.x.
+Compiles to archive file for deploy on web server.

 ## Basic Usage